gordonbanderson/silverstripe-elastica/docs/en/Aggregation.md

 by Elasticsearch and this module into a form suitable for aggregation.

 There are two steps to be taken:
-* Optionally odify the mapping of the document
+* Optionally modify the mapping of the document
 * Optionally modify the actual data stored

 ```php